trendscenter/gift-bids/demo/hostfiles/README.md

-Additional files used at the docker server.
+Additional files useful at the docker host.